-“I enjoy being able to access the facilities at AUT Millennium, and learning from guest speakers who often play very important roles in high-level organisations.
+“I enjoyed being able to access the facilities at AUT Millennium, and learning from guest speakers who often play very important roles in high-level organisations.
 Access to such industry-level facilities and industry experts is not easy to obtain in other environments.”

-Wataru, who came to AUT as an international student from Japan, says the environment has had a big impact on his practical skills.
+Wataru, who came to AUT as an international student from Japan, says the environment had a big impact on his practical skills.

 “I like that AUT has a practical focus when it comes to lectures, facilities and the style of learning.
-Because the Sports Performance Research Institute New Zealand is based at AUT, I also get the opportunity to further my skills in this high-level research environment.”
+Because the Sports Performance Research Institute New Zealand is based at AUT, I also had the opportunity to further my skills in this high-level research environment.”

 The confidence to succeed